Entering India? Structure client acquisition before execution creates risk.

 Structural Overview

-India market entry spans regulation, vendors, acquisition, and operations—each evolving independently without structure.
+India market entry spans regulation, vendors, acquisition, and operations each layer often evolving independently without structure.

 - Misaligned systems